KeiferC/CyberFundamentals/week1/notes-01-networking.md

     - e.g. Ethernet cable, wires

 2. [__Data Link__](#the-data-link-layer): Transfers data between two points
   connected by a physical layer
     - Provides high level functions such as error correction and flow control
-  - E.g. ARP, Ethernet
+    - e.g. ARP, Ethernet

 3. [__Network__](#the-network-layer): Passes information between lower and higher layers
     - Provides addressing and routing
     - Delivery is *not* guaranteed
-  - E.g. IP, ICMP
+    - e.g. IP, ICMP

 4. [ __Transport__](#the-transport-layer): Provides transparent and reliable
-data transfer between
-  systems, including acknowledgement and segmentation
+  data transfer between systems, including acknowledgement and segmentation
-  - E.g. TCP, UDP
+    - e.g. TCP, UDP

 5. __Session__: Establishes and maintains connections between network applications

 6. __Presentation__: Represents data and allows for processes such as encryption and data compression
-  - E.g. XML
+    - e.g. XML

 7. [__Application__](#the-application-layer): Highest level; are the services one uses on the Internet